konsumer/jsnuke/README.md

 ## installation

-You can install in your own project with
+You can install in your own project (for bundling with vite, etc) with:

 ```sh
 npm i @konsumer/nuked